- Any grade (most popular for pre-K through Grade 2)

 Help us help you have a great time

 - Special needs — We really want each visitor to have a great time—so please let us know in advance if there is anything that will help your class have the best field trip ever!
 We especially welcome students with special needs, so if there is anything we can do to make everyone feel welcome, please let us know.
-We can accommodate wheelchairs on the wagon rides and in the maze.
+We can accommodate wheelchairs on the wagon rides (let us know in advance, though) and some wheelchairs or okay in in the maze.
 Let us know if any of your kids has serious allergies to hay, animals, pollen, and other farm whatnot.

 - Cell phones are sometimes iffy at the farm.
 You can use our phone line if needed, and can give it to your office staff in case of emergency (608-622-7407.)

 - Don’t let bad weather spoil your plans.
 Call us if the weather looks threatening.
-We have alternatives for wet days and indoor activities, so you won’t not have to cancel your trip entirely.
+We have alternatives for wet days and indoor activities, so hopefully you won’t have to cancel your trip entirely.
+We’ll try very hard to find a time to reschedule your group if you must cancel because of weather.

 - Do not use rely on your GPS or internet map program without first checking our the map on our Directions page.

-- Do not pull your vehicle into the farm entrance.
-Our parking lot is across the highway.
-Please have your bus driver park there to let the students off.
+- Do not pull your bus or vehicle into the farm entrance.
+Follow the parking signs to our parking lot across the highway.
 There is a tunnel under the road for students to safely enter the farm.